 Latest PSMS News

-The Hildegard Hendrickson ID Clinics at the Center for Urban Horticulture (CUH) in the Miller Library atrium area held on Mondays for Fall season is now over.
-We will resume these ID clinics again in the Spring of 2015.
+The Monday night Hildegard Hendrickson ID Clinic at the Center for Urban Horticulture (CUH) in the Miller Library atrium will resume in the Spring of 2015.
+Watch here for details.

 Contact a physician or Washington Poison Center: 1-800-222-1222More Poison Information